Richard Chambers (journalist): Personal life

-Chambers's girlfriend is author Louise O'Neill, who he met in 2018.
-He lives in a house-share in Castleknock.
+Chambers was previously in a relationship with author Louise O'Neill, who he met in 2018.
+He previously lived in a house-share in Castleknock with fellow Virgin Media News correspondent Zara King.

 Chambers was involved in an online feud with Westlife's Brian McFadden, with McFadden describing him as a "knobhead".

 He is a supporter of Bohemian F.C.